 For a little while I was managing well.
 I was working in a laundry nearby, paying all my bills and sending money home to my family.

 Then things started to change.

 The owners of the budget hotel kept raising the rent and overcharging me for things because they knew I was illegal and couldn’t report them to the authorities.
 One day, I even came home to find my room had been robbed.
 I bit my tongue and kept paying for everything they asked, including their own food and transport.
 People kept telling me to say no, but I didn’t listen.

 Ultimately, the owners raised the rent so much I could no longer afford to pay.
 I was afraid that even if I ran away, they would call the police.
 From that moment, everything in my life became a struggle.

 I suddenly found myself homeless, sleeping rough on the streets of London for almost two years.
 Didn’t know where to go and had no one.
 I felt scared, alone, and exhausted from trying to find a place to sleep and shelter from the rain and cold.

 During that period of my life, I gave up.
 I didn’t have money to buy food and relied on people’s charity.
 Occasionally, their kindness and generosity touched me the point of tears.
 From Kings Cross to Shepherd’s Bush and Earl’s Court, I stayed in shelters intermittently and made friends who taught me how to survive on the streets.

 Despite all this, I tried to think positively and told myself the experience had opened my eyes and taught me the importance of putting myself first.

 The real turning point came when I secured a place in a shelter in Earl’s Court and was assigned a caseworker and a solicitor through a charity called Glass Door.
 From there, I was able to stop running and apply for asylum.

-Thanks to the MRI house, I’m not afraid anymore and can finally focus on myself.
+Thanks to the Micro Rainbow house, I’m not afraid anymore and can finally focus on myself.